-One of the common questions we often get here at WePay is about offering escrow — understandable, since many of our platform partners are services uniting a buyer and a seller who don’t know each other, and escrow offers a way for both sides to be comfortable with a transaction even with that unknown.
+One of the common questions we often get here at WePay is about offering escrow or delayed payments— understandable, since many of our platform partners are services uniting a buyer and a seller who don’t know each other, and escrow offers a way for both sides to be comfortable with a transaction even with that unknown.

 Yet like a lot of things in the payment industry, escrow is something that seems like it should be simple but is actually surprisingly complex when you really look at it.
 Given that, we thought a little primer might be useful.

 Here’s the first bit of hidden complexity, because when people ask about “escrow,” that’s not always what they mean.
 Oftentimes, what they’re really talking about is the ability to delay payments.

 There are any number of situations where a platform might need to do this.
 An obvious one is where a payer is buying something from a seller that can’t be readily evaluated for quality.
 Take a marketplace for concert tickets, for example.
 In this instance, the product could ship immediately, but until the buyer actually brings the ticket to the venue and is actually let into the concert, it would be very hard to say whether they got what they paid for.